 The financial statements of each subsidiary are presented in the currency of the economic environment in which the subsidiary operates (functional currency).
-As such, the Company's consolidated operating results and financial position are presented in Mexican pesos, which is the Company's functional and consolidated financial statements presentation currency.
+As such, the Company's consolidated operating results and financial position are presented in Mexican pesos, which is the Company's functional and presentation currency.